Promoting child safety at home

 - Tie knots in plastic bags, and keep them away from children.

 If you have a pool, by law you must have a pool fence and self-locking gate that meets Australian Standard AS:1926.
+Regularly check and maintain the pool fence and gate to make sure it’s in proper working order.
+Never leave the gate propped open.

 CPR and first aid